RomadHolding/blockchain/README.md

 1. Initially each delegate gets a fixed reputation value ![Rho](./Rho.gif).

-2. All reputation values are the same and do not depends on the number of tokens at delegate's stacke.
+2. All reputation values are initially the same.

-3. If the verifier gets dangerous for the network, its reputation automatically decrease using predifined rules (see.
+3. If the verifier gets dangerous for the network, its reputation is algorithmically decreased using the predifined rules (see.
 4.3.
 Consesus).

 ## 4.3.
 Consensus
 ROMAD consensus is round based.
 The round is given to the verifiers to process a single block.
 The block processing is atomic.
 When the round is over, the block is either verified or not.
 When it is verified, it is immediately available to the blockchain.